Religion in Israel: Ahmadiyya

 Ahmadiyya is a small Islamic sect in Israel.
 The history of the Ahmadiyya Muslim Community in Israel begins with a tour of the Middle East in 1924 made by the second caliph of the Community Mirza Basheer-ud-Din Mahmood Ahmad and a number of missionaries.
 However, the Community was first established in the region in 1928, in what was then the British Mandate of Palestine.
 The first converts to the movement belonged to the Odeh tribe who originated from Ni'lin, a small village near Jerusalem.
 In the 1950s they settled in Kababir, a former village which was later absorbed by the city of Haifa.
 The neighbourhood's first mosque was built in 1931, and a larger one, called the Mahmood Mosque, in the 1980s.
 Israel is the only country in the Middle East where Ahmadi Muslims can openly practice their Islamic faith.
 As such, Kababir, a neighbourhood on Mount Carmel in Haifa, Israel, acts as the Middle Eastern headquarters of the Community.
 It is unknown how many Israeli Ahmadis there are, although it is estimated there are about 2,200 Ahmadis in Kababir.

 Druze

 Israel is home to about 143,000 Druze who follow their own gnostic religion.
-Self described as "Ahl al-Tawhid", and "al-Muwaḥḥidūn" (meaning "People of Oneness", and "Unitarians", respectively), the Druze live mainly in the Northern District, southern Haifa District, and northern occupied Golan Heights.
+Self-described as Ahl al-Tawḥīd and al-Muwaḥḥidūn (meaning "People of Oneness" and "Unitarians", respectively), the Druze live mainly in the Northern District, southern Haifa District, and northern occupied Golan Heights.
 Since 1957, the Israeli government has also designated the Druze a distinct ethnic community, at the request of the community's leaders.
 Until his death in 1993, the Druze community in Israel was led by Shaykh Amin Tarif, a charismatic figure regarded by many within the Druze community internationally as the preeminent religious leader of his time.
-Even though the faith originally developed out of Ismaili Islam, Druze do not identify as Muslims, and they do not accept the five pillars of Islam.
+Although the Druze faith developed from the Ismāʿīli branch of Shı̄‘ā Islam, Druze do not identify as Muslims, and they do not accept the five pillars of Islam.
+The sixth Fātimid caliph, Al-Ḥākim Bi-Amr Allāh, is a central figure in the Druze faith.